javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 f();
 ```

 In the specification, this feature is called a "contextual name".
-If the function does not provide one, then in an assignment it is figured out from the context.
+If the function does not provide one, then it is figured out from the context in an assignment.

 Object methods have names too: